moogacs/docs.buf.build/docs/tour/use-a-workspace.md

      - FILE
 ```

+Now update your dependencies and try building again:

 ```terminal
 $ buf mod update
 $ buf build
 ```

-The `paymentapis` module is ready to be used, but we're not quite sure if the API is stable.
+The `paymentapis` module is ready to be used, but it's not yet clear if the API is stable.
-Given that these APIs are meant to be used by other services, we need to test it in other
+Given that these APIs are meant to be used by other services, you need to test it in other
-applications to make sure it's the API we should to commit to.
+applications to make sure it's the API you should to commit to.
 In general, such APIs should
 include an unstable [`PACKAGE_VERSION_SUFFIX`](../lint/rules.md#package_version_suffix), such
 as the `v1alpha1` version used above, to convey that these packages are still in-development and
 can have breaking changes.

-However, we can also use a workspace so that we can iterate on multiple modules locally without pushing
+However, you can also use a **workspace** so that you can iterate on multiple modules locally
-anything to the BSR.
-Then, only after we've verified that the API is what we want to move forward with,
+without pushing anything to the BSR.
+Then, only after you've verified that the API is what you want
-we can push the version to the BSR so that it can be used by others.
+to move forward with, you can push the version to the BSR so that it can be used by others.

-In summary, workspaces prevent us from pushing up a new version of our module to the BSR every time we want
+In summary, workspaces prevent you from pushing up a new version of your module to the BSR every
-to test the changes in another - we can do it all locally first.
+time you want to test the changes in another.
+Instead, you can do it all locally first.

 ## 12.3 Define a Workspace {#define-a-workspace}

-A workspace is defined with the [`buf.work.yaml`](../configuration/v1/buf-work-yaml.md) file, which is generally
+A workspace is defined with a [`buf.work.yaml`](../configuration/v1/buf-work-yaml.md) file, which is
-placed at the root of a VCS repository.
-Given that we're working from within the root of the `start` directory,
+generally placed at the root of a version-controlled repository.
+Given that you're working from
+within the root of the `start` directory, the `buf.work.yaml` should be placed there.
+For the
-the `buf.work.yaml` should exist there.
-The configuration is simple: all you need to do is specify the paths to
-the modules you want to include in the workspace.
-For `paymentapis` and `petapis`, this looks like the following:
+configuration, you only need to specify the paths of the modules you want to include in the
+workspace.
+Here's what the config looks like for the `paymentapis` and `petapis` modules:

 ```terminal
 $ cd ..